-- We strongly advise you to send all original documents by Special Delivery or International Recorded Delivery - ♣ If any evidence you submit is either incomplete or unacceptable to the University for admission purposes or if we need further information about a particular qualification (e.g. a transcript and/or syllabus), • You should endeavour to we may ask you to contact - the appropriate awarding or examining authority to ask them to write to us direct giving further details of your qualification/s.
+We strongly advise you to send all original documents by Special Delivery or International Recorded Delivery

+If any evidence you submit is either incomplete or unacceptable to the University for admission purposes or if we need further information about a particular gualification (e.g. a transcript and/or syllabus), 💠 You should endeavour to we may ask you to contact certificates and return them to vou.
+Your application will then be processed in the usual way and the decision sent to you by email.